vitejs/vite/docs/config/build-options.md

 Imported or referenced assets that are smaller than this threshold will be inlined as base64 URLs to avoid extra http requests.
 Set to `0` to disable inlining altogether.

+Git LFS placeholders are automatically excluded from inlining because they do not contain the content of the file they represent.

 ::: tip Note
-If you specify `build.lib`, `build.assetsInlineLimit` will be ignored and assets will always be inlined, regardless of file size.
+If you specify `build.lib`, `build.assetsInlineLimit` will be ignored and assets will always be inlined, regardless of file size or being a Git LFS placeholder.
 :::

 ## build.cssCodeSplit